 It’s no surprise that so many MBAs are interested in going into the healthcare sector.
 The firms in this industry—along with those in pharma and biotech—can be huge and growing.
 Because these fields tend to be so complex, it takes a special type of manager to be able to navigate them.
 This is where an MBA in Healthcare comes in: it can help prepare students to deal with a range of issues in the healthcare, pharma, and biotech fields.

 Indeed, for students working or hoping to work in the health fields, an MBA can prepare them for various functional roles – like marketing, business development, or strategy – at companies in the healthcare services, life sciences, pharma, and biotech industries.

 Fortunately, some business schools offer specialized MBAs in the healthcare field, which often explore the challenges that managers will face in healthcare firms.
 Additionally, some business schools allow MBA students to supplement their studies with a second healthcare-related degree, such as an MD or a Masters in Nursing.

 BU offers a two-year, specialized Health Sector MBA (HSM) that leads to internships and jobs in the Boston area and beyond.
-Thirty percent of all of 2018 MBA grads landed jobs in the healthcare industry or related fields.
+Twenty-eight percent of all of 2020 MBA grads landed jobs in the healthcare industry or related fields.
 BU's is one of a handful of MBA and dual-degree MBA programs accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).View School Profile

 The percentage of IMD MBAs going into pharmaceuticals has reached double digits in recent years, with many alum going to work for Swiss pharma giants like Novartis and Roche.
-Although the school’s placement into this field fluctuates from year to year, upwards of fifteen percent of MBA class has landed jobs in this sector.View School Profile
+Although the school’s placement into this field fluctuates from year to year, upwards of fifteen percent of MBA class has landed jobs in this sector in recent years.View School Profile